kristinemlarson/gnssrefl/tests/use_cases/use_mbbc.md

 [**Nevada Reno**](http://geodesy.unr.edu/NGLStationPages/stations/MBBC.sta)
 <P>

-**Use the Reflection Zone webapp**
+**Evalute the Site**

+The first thing you want to do is determine whether it is possible to see the lake from your site.
 [I initially input a RH value of 20 meters and default elevation angles to get you started.](http://gnss-reflections.org/rzones?station=mbbc&lat=0.0&lon=0.0&height=0.0&msl=off&RH=20&freq=1&nyquist=0&srate=30&eang=1&azim1=0&azim2=360&system=gps).
 Do the reflection zones hit the surface of the lake?
 Iterate on both of the RH and elevation angles until your ellipses overlap the lake.
 Then put in azimuth restrictions.

-Please keep in mind, this would not work at all with 30 sec data sampling.
-This only works because UNAVCO was using a 15 second data rate at MBBC.
-If you want to check out the Nyquist, please click the aprpropriate button on the reflection zone page.
+Please keep in mind, GNSS-IR would not work at all at this site with 30 sec data sampling.
+This only works because the MBBC receviver was using a 15 second data rate.
+If you want to check out the interplay between sampling rates, RH, and the Nyquist, please click the appropriate button on the reflection zone webapp.

-**Translate Data and Evaluate the Site**
+**Translate Data and Check Validity of our initial Evaluation**

 <code>rinex2snr mbcc 2021 1 -archive unavco</code>